 A0 is designed to introduce you to LaTeX.
-We strongly encourage students to create all their assignment solutions using LaTeX, as it will strongly benefit both you and your markers.
-While LaTeX is not required for cs240e, non-LaTeX submissions are expected to be of comparable presentation and sufficiently messy, hard-to-read solutions may be penalized.
+You are strongly encouraged to create all assignment solutions using LaTeX, as it will strongly benefit both you and your markers.
+While LaTeX is not required for CS240E (except for Q2-6 of this assignment), non-LaTeX submissions are expected to be of comparable presentation and sufficiently messy, hard-to-read solutions may be penalized.

 Learning LaTeX is a great asset to have for any course, and also especially for those of you planning to go into academia.
 As a beginner in LaTeX, like in HTML, it is best to start with an example.
-(And like HTML, LaTeX comes with considerable legacy; some features are clearly deprecated, but still exist for backward compatibility)
+(And like HTML, LaTeX comes with considerable legacy; some features are clearly deprecated, but still exist for backward compatibility.)